ibm-mas/mas-performance/docs/mas/ocp/bestpractice.md

 There are a wide selection instance types that comprise varying combinations of CPU, memory, disk and network.
 Below are a few considerations:

 - Each worker node will reserve about 1 core for internal services.
 In order to avoid the side effect of overcommit, 16core/64G is a good starting type for a normal worker node.
 A 8-core instance may not have insufficent capacity while 32-core instance may lose a big cluster capacity due to an outage or failure.
+- Using balanced CPU-memory worder nodes typically fits our work load -the ratio of CPU to memory is 1 to 4.
-- An instance with a high memory/cpu ratio e.g. 8:1 is recommended for database nodes.
+- An instance with a higher memory/cpu ratio e.g. 8:1 is recommended for database nodes.
+- The number of worker nodes >=3.
+This will give a high availability needing a smaller built in redundant capacity.
 - For the product env, a 8core/32G is recommended for master nodes to avoid any bottleneck for the internal services.
 - An instance with 10GB ethernet is strongly recommended for the production env.
 - Check the GPU chip type for gpu node selection.